tinkhamgreg/fproject/README.md

 `git add *`

-Which adds all of the files within this directory to the git blob.
+Which makes the files within this directory ready for a commit.

 `git commit -m "First commit, created README, CHANGELOG, Dockerfile, and run_test files."`